junieramorim/C2Agility/README.md

 ## Instructions

-More detailed instructions can be found in WIKI session.
+More detailed instructions and information can be found in WIKI session.
 Just click the button bellow!

 [![button](icon.jpg)](https://github.com/junieramorim/C2Agility/wiki)